benchmark-urbanism/cityseer-api/docs/content/tools/graphs.md

 :::tip Comment

 Filler nodes may be prevalent in poor quality datasets, or in situations where curved roadways have been represented through the addition of nodes to describe arced geometries. `cityseer` uses `shapely` [`Linestrings`](https://shapely.readthedocs.io/en/latest/manual.html#linestrings) to describe arbitrary road geometries without the need for filler nodes.
-Filler nodes can therefore be removed, thus reducing side-effects when computing network centralities, which arise as a function of varied node intensities.
+Filler nodes can therefore be removed, thus reducing side-effects as a function of varied node intensities when computing network centralities.
 :::

 <FuncHeading>Parameters</FuncHeading>